jovotech/learn-jovo/guides/project-in-multiple-files.md

 });
 ```

-The request from an Alexa device will be mapped to the Alexa handler and the system will respond with `Hello Alexa user!`, while the request from the Google Assistant will be mapped to the default handler, since a seperate Google Action handler was not defined.
+The request from an Alexa device will be mapped to the Alexa handler and the system will respond with `Hello Alexa user!`, while the request from the Google Assistant will be mapped to the default handler, since a separate Google Action handler was not defined.